scthornton/red-teaming-airs-llm/STREAMING_EXAMPLES.md

 **Streaming works flawlessly from GCP VM deployment.**

-The issues Calvin reported (502 errors, read() errors) are **not present** when using the VM deployment approach.
 All streaming requests complete successfully with HTTP 200, content is delivered in chunks via SSE, and Runtime Security successfully scans and blocks malicious content while allowing benign requests through.

 The GCP VM approach provides a reliable, production-ready method for testing AI Runtime Security with Red Teaming when Cloud Run authentication restrictions prevent direct access.